refinery/refinerycms/doc/guides/1 - Getting Started/3 - Generate an Extension to Use Your MVCs.md

 that Refinery offers.

 Since an extension is a kind of engine, it has the same familiar directory structure.
-You’ll see folders for your models, views, controllers, helpers, decorators, config, and so forth.
+You'll see folders for your models, views, controllers, helpers, decorators, config, and so forth.
 Your code goes in those folders just as it does in a regular Rails application or engine.